Fracking in the UK

 But the fight is not over.

 2016 brings more challenges.
-Fracking company Cuadrilla are appealing the rejections in Lancashire this February, and Barclays-owned Third Energy is looking to get its fracking application approved in North Yorkshire.
+Fracking company Cuadrilla are appealing the rejections in Lancashire this February, and Barclays-owned Third Energy has had its fracking application approved in North Yorkshire.

 Despite David Cameron promising he would listen to local people, politicians in Westminster could now be making the final decisions.